-Applicants may also receive up to one year of additional, intensive English-language training in the U.S. before beginning their four years of degree-related study.
+Applicants may also receive up to one year of additional, intensive English-language training in the US before beginning their four years of degree-related study.
 Participants are enrolled full time and live on-campus with an American roommate.
-Participants are placed at carefully vetted, high-quality U.S. colleges and universities that match their academic interests and provide outstanding student support.
+Participants are placed at carefully vetted, high-quality US colleges and universities that match their academic interests and provide outstanding student support.
 All host-institution placements are final.

-USTL participants may apply to pursue a wide range of academic disciplines, including but not limited to agricultural science, business communication, economics, education, environmental science, international relations, political science, psychology, and sociology.
+In addition to academic study, the USTL program provides participants the opportunity to engage in community service and internships related to their professional interests.
+Participants may apply to pursue a wide range of academic disciplines, including but not limited to agricultural science, business communication, economics, education, environmental science, international relations, political science, psychology, and sociology.

 The USTL scholarship provides:

 J-1 visa support;

 Round-trip coach class travel from participant's home city to host institution in the United States;

 Tuition and mandatory university fees;

 Room and board (housing and meals);

 Orientation and Re-Entry Workshop in Washington, DC;

 Monthly stipend and book allowance; and

 Other special allowances where applicable.

 High school students from Timor-Leste